Year 5

 PE

-From next half term, PE will take place on Tuesdays.
-As far as we are aware, this will remain the case throughout Spring 2; however, if there are any changes, we will inform you as soon as possible.
-If no further updates are sent, PE will continue on Tuesdays.
+This half term, PE will take place on Fridays.
+As far as we are aware, this will remain the case throughout Autumn 1; however, if there are any changes, we will inform you as soon as possible.
+If no further updates are sent, PE will continue on Fridays.

 Children should come to school wearing their correct PE kit, which includes: